xgds/xgds_basalt/docker_tracking.md

     * ssh into your running BASALT Docker container.
     * Edit ~/xgds_basalt/settings.py (both emacs and vi are available in the container)
     * Insert your API key between the empty quotes in the line setting the XGDS\_MAP\_SERVER\_MAP\_API\_KEY.
+    * Also edit ~/sextantwebapp/config/xgds_config.js and replace the key in there with your key.

 ##### Storing xGDS code on your host system
 If you are doing intensive developemnt connected to the xGDS codebase (e.g. for SEXTANT) you may want to store the xGDS source directory on your host machine's file system instead of inside the docker container.
 This might help to make changes and debugging easier, depending on your development environment.
+Do the analagous step for the sextantwebapp project as well.

 Here is the procedure: